A short tutorial on how to repair motherboard.

 If no is the answer to either of these questions then there is no repairing the motherboard (mb) for you.
 There is however things that can be done to a main board that is malfunctioning that does not require repair of the board itself.
 So this section will deal with trouble shooting and things that can be repaired/replaced.

-before repair motherboard you need to troubleshot it.
+Troubleshooting motherboard problems, before repair a motherboard you need to

 These bios programs have a section for diagnostics, some of them are accessible by the user others are not.
 Most have a way to tell you there is a problem with the computer, these are "post" (Power On System Test) codes that display on the monitor.